 Read about science behind natural feeding here.

-Read about why avoiding grains can decrease your pet's exposure to certain carcinogens here.
+Read about why avoiding grains (and legumes) can decrease your pet's exposure to certain toxins and carcinogens here.

 There is a lot of interest in ketogenic diets recently, and with populatory comes a plethora of public information which may or may not be accurate regarding how ketogenic diets relate to cancer management.
 A ketogenic diet is a therapeutic diet and lifestyle change.
 There is emerging information suggesting it may be a powerful therapeutic intervention and tool for healing after a diagnosis of cancer for the right patient and family.
 But it must be done correctly, which requires strict adherence to the dietary protocol.
 The theory behind a ketogenic diet, when used as a cancer therapy, revolves around shifting the body's metabolism from sugar-using to fat-using.
 In order to accomplish this, your dog must enter a state of "ketosis".
 This is an extreme diet which requires strict calorie restriction and feeding a raw, high fat, low carbohydrate, moderate protein diet while monitoring blood ketones.

 This may be an accessible option for families who have interest in raw food preparation, can enforce a strict diet, are able to perform the necessary blood testing at home and are willing to follow-up with recommended veterinary monitoring needed to determine the timing of dietary adjustments.